rlyvision/ME6Blocker-linux/README.md

 ---

 ## 📄 License
-Credits to al-fozan for the Windows version Open-source under the MIT License.
+ - Credits to al-fozan for the Windows version
+ - Open-source under the MIT License.
+## Contact
+ - Contact hamzatheboi on discord for any help